Best hikes in Oregon

 • It goes without saying, but we need to say it—pack in, pack out!
 DON’T leave the trail littered for the next person.
 Particularly those on the multiday Oregon trails.

-• Summers in Oregon are pretty busy, if you have any flexibly in your visit, we suggest coming in shoulder season (April-May) or September-October).
-Weather is still great and most hikes in Oregon are still open.
+• Summers in Oregon are pretty busy, if you have any flexibly in your visit, we suggest coming in shoulder season (April-May or September-October).
+The weather is still great, and most hikes in Oregon are still open.

 We hope you loved our list of hikes in Oregon!
 Be sure to check out our other hiking in Oregon posts and other adventures around Oregon.